Google Pixel 9 Pro XL vs TCL 50 XL 5G

 Which one is better?

-The Google Pixel 9 Pro XL is the better buy for most people - its vibrant 6.8" display at 3,000 nits crushes the TCL 50 XL 5G's 550 nits.
-That said, grab the TCL 50 XL 5G if you want to save money while still enjoying a large screen experience.
+The Google Pixel 9 Pro XL is the better buy for most people - its 6.8" display at 3,000 nits crushes the TCL 50 XL 5G's brightness.

 Who should buy each?

-Choose the TCL 50 XL 5G if: you want a large display for gaming, need a budget-friendly option, or prefer expandable storage.
-(6.78" display, 5010 mAh battery)
+Choose the TCL 50 XL 5G if: you want a budget-friendly option with a large 6.78" screen, need a complete package including the charger, or prefer expandable storage for your apps and media.

 Conclusion